mitre/PQViz/README.md

    unzipped in Step 2 (likely found in your `Downloads` folder).
 Click on `PQViz.ipynb` to run the Python notebook.

-7. **[Optional step for testing the notebook]** Once the notebook is open, click the 'Run' button to step through the various blocks (cells) of the document, OR click the 'Cell' dropdown in the menu bar and select 'Run all' to test the entire notebook all at once.
+7. Once the notebook is open, click the 'Run' menu option to step through the various blocks (cells) of the document, OR click the 'Cell' dropdown in the menu bar and select 'Run all' to test the entire notebook all at once.

 ### Python and pip on Linux / MacOS